 - Transfer a domain you already own from your current domain registrar—making Shopify the “host” of the domain.

 Sometimes, you may find your first choice of domain name is already taken — but that’s ok!
 You’ll just need to get creative.

 If you need to connect or transfer your domain, Shopify will walk you through the steps necessary to do so.
 It can be a complicated process, so be patient!
 Each domain registrar (Bluehost, GoDaddy, HostGator, etc.) has different requirements, so your exact steps may vary.

-Let’s assume you don’t have a domain yet, and need to buy a new one.
+For this section, let’s assume you don’t have a domain yet and buy a new one.

 Click on “Buy new domain.”

 Next, enter the domain you want to purchase for your store.
 For this example, I entered “JStestsite” and here are the results.

 As you can see, JStestsite.com is unavailable.
 Well, now what?!
 That is the site name I wanted!
 Unfortunately, the only way to get your hands on that domain is to find its owner and try to buy it from them.
 But that’s a whole other topic we won’t get into right now.

 Instead, take a look at the other available options Shopify will suggest for you.
 If none of them interest you, keep trying new search terms until something you like comes up.